very-scary-scenario/relocaliser/README.md

 giantbomb = 'your giant bomb api key'
 ```

+A prototype for this file can be found in `keys.py.prototype`.
+(If you only want to play locally, you can ignore the Twitter-related lines.)

 You'll then need to `cd` to your cloned repository and run `pip3 install -r
 requirements.txt`.
 Then, you should be able to play the game on the command
 line by running `python3 game.py`.